-According to South Korea’s Seoul Economic Daily reported in December 2020, the South Korean government recently announced that South Korea’s economic growth rate for the year is 1.1%, but it will still be the first among the OECD countries.
-Among the G20 countries, it only lags China, ranking second.
+According to South Korea’s Seoul Economic Daily’s December 2020 report, the South Korean government recently announced that South Korea’s economic growth rate for the year was 1.1%.
+But this was still the highest among the OECD countries.
+Among the G20 countries, it only lagged behind China, ranking second.

 The South Korean government announced the "Korean New Deal" in July 2020, a comprehensive national development strategy that aims to free South Korea's economy from the impact of COVID-19 and long-term low economic growth.
-Korean New Deal is a comprehensive and comprehensive development strategy that outlines the blueprint for the future of the Korean economy in ten years.
-After the COVID-19 epidemic, the key is that the blueprint of the economic development trend of "Un-contact" and "Green Economy" will likely have a positive impact on the Korean economy and related industries.
+Korean New Deal is a comprehensive development strategy that outlines the blueprint for the future of the Korean economy over the next ten years.
+After the COVID-19 epidemic, the key of the blueprint is that the economic development trend of "Un-contact" and "Green Economy" will likely have a positive impact on the Korean economy and related industries.

 Current global situation:

 - As a multinational alliance, the EU is still slow in decision-making.